 Lisa Goodman founded the Kingsbury Open in 2015 after walking the BMW Championship in Denver with Joe and Ryan.
 The three of them discussed hosting a golf tournament to bring friends, family and the community together, and the tribute to her dad, Tom Kingsbury was born.
 Lisa has owned Washington Park Chiropractic since 2006.
 She has a Bachelor’s degree in Marketing and Studio Art from the University of Miami and a Doctor of Chiropractic Degree from Palmer College of Chiropractic West.
 Lisa is an avid golfer and has learned/played since riding in the cart with her dad as early as the age of 12.
 Lisa connected with Maureen at Wings of Hope for Pancreatic Cancer Research in an effort to give 100% of proceeds to a local, Colorado charity.
 Lisa and her husband, Joe have two boys and a dog, Ozzie.

 Joe Goodman worked with his wife Lisa to create The Kingsbury Open to honor her father Tom Kingsbury.
 He is grateful for the opportunity to have known Tom before he lost his battle to Pancreatic Cancer in 2007.
 Joe has a background in healthcare operations, and previously held sales and management roles in media and entertainment.
 He earned a B.A. with a Major in Advertising from the College of Communications Arts and Sciences at Michigan State University.
 From an early age, Joe has been involved with golf and is excited about working to take The Kingsbury Open to the next level.
-Joe's step father was recently diagnosed with Pancreatic Cancer and is undergoing chemo in hopes for surgical intervention.
+Joe lost his step father, Joel to Pancreatic Cancer in 2021.

 Jill Kingsbury is Tom Kingsbury’s oldest daughter, and is grateful to work with Lisa and rest of the board to honor her dad!
 Jill has been in the Air Force for 19 years and currently lives with her daughters, Stella, Megan and two dogs in Omaha, Nebraska.
 Jill has Bachelor’s degrees in both Health and Human Performance and Sociology along with a personal training certification.
 Jill loves to work with people on making lifestyle changes and is looking forward to making the Kingsbury Open the best it can be.